kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This is slightly different from other media protocols which instead opt to drop packets.
 The end result is similar, but prioritization means utilizing all available bandwidth as determined by the congestion controller.
-A subscriber or publisher can reset groups to avoid wasiting bandwidth on old data.
+A subscriber or publisher can reset groups to avoid wasting bandwidth on old data.

 A real-time viewer could issue: